drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 1. <https://www.youtube.com/@GYMCADDY>
     - Not great recording quality.
 Mostly interested in bass
 1. <https://www.youtube.com/@NewStuffTV1>
     - Not great recording quality, his microphone doesn't pick up any lower bass.
 Mostly interested in bass.
-Has been seen in Soundcore advertisements, likely paid by them.
+Has been seen in Earfun and Soundcore advertisements on Youtube, likely paid by them.
 Appears to also be sponsored by Sony.
 1. <https://www.youtube.com/@FlossyCarter>
     - Recording quality isn’t very good, mostly interested in bass
 1. <https://www.youtube.com/@KosherTech>